mtumilowicz/java17-mesi-false-sharing-processor-optimisations-workshop/README.txt

     * event if CoreA and CoreB are writing to separate memory locations in in the same cache line the fact that they were the same cache line causes this to happen
-* each core has its own separate l2 cache, but a write by one can possibly impact the state of the others

 * each core's L2 cache has 4 states (MESI):
     * Modified
         * exclusively owned by that core, and modified (dirty)